 Raw slowly beat Nitro in the ratings as the New World Order storyline was getting stale and WCW was not able to push its younger talent.

 Young talent slowly left WCW and headed for the WWF.
-These were Chris Jericho, Chris Benoit, Dean Malenko, Perry Saturn, Eddie Guerrero and Paul Wight.
+This included Chris Jericho, Chris Benoit, Dean Malenko, Perry Saturn, Eddie Guerrero and Paul Wight.
 They left WCW to get a better push.
 This exodus of young talent would ultimately contribute to the company's demise.

 The Monday Night Wars was a war in every sense of the word.
 On an episode of Nitro, Madusa threw away the WWF women's title in the garbage can.
 Eric Bischoff also challenged Vince McMahon to a match in a WCW ring in Slamboree 1998.
 Vince McMahon retaliated with Billionaire Ted skits and sending DX to invade WCW headquarters and WCW shows.

-The level of competition during this war very much benefited the wrestling fan..
+The level of competition during this war very much benefited the wrestling fans.
 The storylines were edgier.
 Matches which were reserved for pay per views could now be seen on free television.
-Production values greatly improved.
+Production values were greatly improved.

 As Nitro began losing ratings, several things were tried in order to revive the company.
-This included bring back Eric Bischoff.
-This also included hiring Vince Russo and Ed Ferrara who were working for rival WWF.
-They also tried to reboot the show and promote younger talent with the New blood Storyline where the younger talent banded together to fight the older more established talent.
+This included bringing back Eric Bischoff.
+This also included hiring Vince Russo and Ed Ferrara, who were working for the rival WWF.
+They also tried to reboot the show and promote younger talent with the New Blood storyline, where the younger talent banded together to fight the older, more established talent.

 Several factors contributed to the demise of WCW.
-Guaranteed contracts demotivated talent from performing the best because they got a big fat pay checks whether were performed well or not.
+Guaranteed contracts demotivated talent from performing the best because they got a big fat paycheck whether they performed well or not.
 Creative control clauses in contracts of established stars limited what could be done with them and gave them the option to bury younger talent.

 Speaking of this, the younger talent was not at all promoted.
 Many of their younger performers such Jean Paul Lévesque (Triple H), Damon Striker (Edge), Steve Austin and Chris Jericho were just jobbers and midcarders but became superstars in the WWF.
 WCW also greatly misused Bret Hart.
 He was basically the uncrowned champion as he never lost the belt to Shawn Michaels.
 Had they properly used him, this might have been the nail in the coffin for the WWF.